aquariumbio/aquarium/docs/development/index.md

 16. Update zenodo meta data [This may be in wrong place]

-17. Push image to Docker Hub
+17. Build Docker image (be sure that version number in `.env` matches the `$NEWVERSION`)

     ```bash
     bash ./aquarium.sh build
+    ```

+18. Scan image

+    ```bash
+    snyk container test aquariumbio/aquarium:$NEWVERSION --file=./Dockerfile
+    ```

+    fix any issues identified, rebuild the image and rescan.
+    It may not be possible to resolve all of the identified issues.

+19. Push image to Docker Hub

+    ```bash
     docker push aquariumbio/aquarium:$NEWVERSION
     ```

+You should run `docker system prune` after the snyk scan.

 ## Aquarium Configuration